Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Geometry of translation structures

-The notion, first introduced in \cite{HKK} is used systematically in \cite{GT, Ta, Ta1} to study the geometry of translation structures induced by meromorphic differentials. \begin{defn} A subset $C$ of a translation surface $(X,\omega)$ is said to be \emph{convex} if, for any two points $x,y\in C$ joined by a geodesic segment $[x,y]$, the entire geodesic segment $[x,y]$ is contained in $C$.
-The \emph{core} of $X$, denoted by $\mathcal{C}_{(X,\omega)}$, is the convex hull of the zeroes of $\omega$, i.e. the smallest closed convex set containing all the zeroes. \end{defn}
+The next definition was first introduced in \cite{HKK} and then systematically used in \cite{GT, Ta, Ta1} to study the geometry of translation structures induced by meromorphic differentials.
+All the constructions and proofs are given in detail in \cite[\S4]{Ta}.

+\begin{defn} A subset, say \(C\), of a translation surface \((X,\omega)\) is said to be \textit{convex} if for any pair of points in \(C\), any geodesic segment joining them is entirely contained in \(C\).
+The \textit{core} of \((X,\omega)\) is defined as the convex hull of the zeros of \(\omega\), \textit{i.e.} the smallest closed convex set containing all the zeros. \end{defn}

-The following lemma has been proved in \cite[Propositions 4.4 and 4.5]{Ta}.
+The following lemma is contained in \cite[Propositions 4.4 and 4.5]{Ta}.
 We refer to this paper for the proof.

-\begin{lem} Let $(X,\omega)$ be a translation surface such that $\omega$ has at least one pole.
-Then $\mathcal{C}_{(X,\omega)}$ is a topological retract of surface $X$ punctured at the poles of $\omega$.
-Each connected component of $X \setminus \mathcal{C}_{(X,\omega)}$ is a topological disk containing exactly one pole called \textit{polar domain}.
-The boundary of each polar domain is formed by finitely many saddle connections.
-By convexity, each interior angle of a polar domain is at least $\pi$. \end{lem}
+\begin{lem} Let \((X,\omega)\) be a translation surface and assume $\omega$ has at least one pole.
+Then its core is a topological retract of the surface \(X\) (punctured at the poles of $\omega$).
+Each connected component of the complement of the core is a topological disk containing exactly one pole called \textit{polar domain}.
+The boundary of each polar domain is formed by finitely many saddle connections and, by convexity, each interior angle of a polar domain is at least $\pi$. \end{lem}

-Differentials of stratum $\mathcal{H}(1,1,-2)$ have a simple enough topological structure to make possible a topological classification of cores, see \cite[Section \S 4]{Ta} for general background.
+The topological structure of differentials in the stratum $\Omega\mathcal{M}_1(1,1,-2)$ is simple enough to make possible a topological classification of cores, see Figures \ref{fig:emptytype}, \ref{fig:torustype} and \ref{fig:cyltype}.
+In the following we denote by \(b\) the number of boundary saddle connections of the polar domain and by \(t\) the number of triangles in any geodesic triangulation of the interior of the core.
+We remark that a boundary saddle connection is counted twice when two boundary edges are identified, see Figure~\ref{fig:cyltype} as a reference picture. \textit{A priori} it is not immediately clear that a geodesic triangulation of the interior of the core exists, but this has been proved in \cite[Lemma 2.2]{Ta2}.
+The following lemma is a consequence of the Euler characteristic formula on the torus.
+A formula for any meromorphic $1$-forms on a generic compact Riemann surface can be found in \cite{Ta}.